rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 ### 2.3 User Define Routing and Azure Firewall

-Imagine that we want to deploy our OpenShift cluster, but how the worker and master nodes and the pods within the OpenShift cluster can communicate with Internet?
-They need to go though the Azure Firewall that controls all the outbound traffic that will be egressing the OpenShift cluster (in one of the Spokes) towards the Hub VPC network where the Azure Firewall is deployed.
+Imagine that we want to deploy our OpenShift cluster, but how can the worker and master nodes and the pods within the OpenShift cluster communicate with the Internet?
+They need to go through the Azure Firewall that controls all the outbound traffic that will be egressing the OpenShift cluster (in one of the Spokes) towards the Hub VPC network where the Azure Firewall is deployed.

-That's called User Define Routing or UDR and it's defined when we install the OpenShift cluster as we described in the first blog post [Deep dive in Private OpenShift 4 clusters deployments in Azure](https://rcarrata.com/openshift/ocp4-azure-ipi-private/).
+That's called User Defined Routing or UDR and it's defined when we install the OpenShift cluster as we described in the first blog post [Deep dive in Private OpenShift 4 clusters deployments in Azure](https://rcarrata.com/openshift/ocp4-azure-ipi-private/).

 In Azure the route table already has a default 0.0.0.0/0 to Internet, but without a Public IP to SNAT just adding this route will not provide you egress.

 We need to remember that when using an outbound type of UDR, a load balancer public IP address for inbound requests is not created unless a service of type loadbalancer is configured.
-A public IP address for outbound requests is never created by OpenShift installer if an outbound type of UDR is set, ensuring that no public endpoint it's generated in the VPC of our OpenShift cluster.
+A public IP address for outbound requests is never created by the OpenShift installer if an outbound type of UDR is set, ensuring that no public endpoint is generated in the VPC of our OpenShift cluster.

 In this case, the Outbound type of UDR **requires that there is a Azure route for 0.0.0.0/0 and next hop destination of NVA (Network Virtual Appliance) in the route table**.